Top 10 best places for a gourmet tour in Hoi An

 The dish consists of grilled meat, rice cake, and aromatic herbs.
-Wrap a hot barbecue skewer and herbs with a rice cake, here is a portion which is ready to taste with a slightly consistent sauce.
+Wrap a hot barbecue skewer and herbs with a rice cake, and get ready to taste this delight, dipped in a tasty sauce.
 Once tried, it's hard to stop at the first skewer.

 Addresses: street vendors or street food, on the banks of the Hoai River